upenn-libraries/ezproxy-framebust/README.md

 top-level page).
 To put that another way: despite the comparative complexity of the request sequence, from the user's perspective the system should intuitively "just work" in the way that one would expect it to.

+### Custom EZProxy-specific query string manipulation
+EZProxy doesn't handle "url" query param values in a standard way, and in fact can't handle properly escaped values in this field.
+So we need to accommodate this and parse what's there, with a custom query string parser/pruner.